Gangaraj123/hello-world/README.md

 # hello-world
 First GitHub repository
-           Started using gitHub and making changes to learn about branching and all that stuff.
+           Started using gitHub and making changes to learn about branching and all that stuff.C Chaning from computer